DOI-USGS/ISIS3/RFC2:-Release-Process.md

 For code contributors the above versioning requires that a distinction between `features` or `enhancements` and `bugs`.
 The former will be released in pre-compiled binaries (described below) at a regular cadence.
 The latter will be released as they are completed.
 Therefore, end users can expect to see new features at a regular cadence and bug fixes as they are completed.

+Versioning this way also means that the repository name should change from ISIS3 to simply ISIS as the major version number will change as we make API breaking changes.

 ## Release Roadmap
 Releases and development of ISIS3 follows a time based schedule with a new release occurring every three months.
 Below, we illustrate a sample four month snapshot of software development.